sharetribe/flex-docs/src/docs/tutorial-rental/static-content-editing-the-footer/index.md

 published: true
 ---

-## 1. Add a Slogan and Copyright and choose a
+## 1. Add a Slogan and Copyright
-For the Slogan, add the following text: “The largest online community to rent saunas.”
+For the Slogan, add the following text: **“The largest online community to rent saunas.”**
 For the Copyright, add the following text: **“© Saunatime”**

 ## 2. Social media links